Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 #### Linting

-Linting for this project runs automatically on github when a PR is submitted, but this section describes how to lint your changes locally.
+Linting for this project runs automatically on GitHub when a PR is submitted, but this section describes how to lint your changes locally.

 ##### Individual linters